 The Pathways model at Burnsville High School represents a sweeping change in how we encourage students to think about and plan for their high school experiences.
 A Pathway is basically a series of classes that students can take to help them follow their interests and prepare for the future.
 By looking at the Pathway that includes a career interest of theirs, students will find classes that make sense for them.
 Learn about Pathways.

 In all District 191 schools and in age-appropriate ways, students use personal learning devices that provide access to high-quality learning resources and give them the ability to create digital and multimedia projects to showcase their learning.
 The district also provides ongoing training and support for teachers, while ensuring districtwide infrastructure is safe, secure and reliable.
 Learn about technology use.

 The construction that took place before the start of the 2016-17 school year represented the most visible aspect of Vision One91.
 That construction involved:

 - Aggressive timeline to complete building bond projects and have facilities ready to welcome students for the 2016-17 school year.

 - Sale of bonds at March and April board meetings, taking advantage of good interest rates.

 - Work with architects (and BHS alumni) Mark Hayes and Eric Anderson of ATS&R (architectural firm) to finalize details.

-- Construction will begin summer 2015 and continue all the way to August of 2016.
+- Construction began summer 2015 and continued to August 2016.